rliou92/umonitor/README.md

 # umonitor
 Manage monitor configuration automatically

-The goal of this project is to implement desktop independent dynamic monitor management.
+The goal of this project is to implement desktop environment independent dynamic monitor management.
 Dynamic monitor management means that the positions and resolutions of the monitors will be automatically be updated whenever monitors are hotplugged.